-Families of people killed in the Fort Hood shooting are suing the US Army for $750 million, reports said Friday.
+Relatives of victims of the Fort Hood mass shooting are suing the US Army for $750 million, the Associated Press reported.

 Among the 83 claimants are relatives of eight soldiers killed, and nine soldiers and one civilian who were injured when army psychiatrist Major Nidal Hasan opened fire at at the Fort Hood military post in Texas on November 5, 2009.

 They accuse the Defense Department, the Justice Department and the FBI of willful negligence in failing to prevent the attack, which killed 13 people and wounded 31 others.

 According to the claims, filed last week, the government had clear warnings that Hasan was a serious threat to the lives of others, but chose to allow him to continue serving on active duty.
 Hasan was promoted to major just five months before carrying out the massacre.